2026 UK Rail Fare Changes: Freeze, Increases & What You Pay Now

 What the Freeze Saves You

-If England's regulated fares had increased at 5.8% (matching TfL), season ticket holders would have paid significantly more.
+If England's regulated fares had risen 5.8% (July 2025 RPI of 4.8% plus the long-standing 1% uplift), season ticket holders would have paid significantly more.
 Here is what the freeze saved:

 | Route / Ticket | Current Price (frozen) | Would have been (+5.8%) | You Save |